-In multi-cultural therapy, I try to address my client’s concerns of gender identity, religion, ethnicity, race, income, disability, or any other social factor that falls out of the majority.
-Issues that arise from minority groups can be oppression, racism, or any kind of marginalization, and these are all relevant to treatment.
+In multi-cultural therapy, I try to address my client’s concerns regarding gender identity, religion, ethnicity, race, income, disability, or any other characteristic that may place the client outside of the majority.
+Issues facing minority groups can be oppression, racism, or any kind of marginalization, and these are all relevant to treatment.

 I am knowledgeable about, sensitive to and comfortable with cultural differences which allows me to focus more on individualism than in some traditional therapy settings where it’s more of a universal approach.

-Since my style of therapy is eclectic, using different modalities based on each clients’ needs, it’s important to know that a client’s culture is going to have an influence on that.
-It needs to be weighed on every aspect of the therapeutic approach.
+Since my style of therapy is eclectic, using different modalities based on each client’s needs, it’s important to know that a client’s culture is going to impact our work together.
+Cultural characteristics and needs will be considered in every aspect of the therapeutic approach.